HotDB-Community/hotdb-documents/docs/en/v2.5.6/intelligent-inspection.md

 -   The patrol time is also affected by the number of components.
 The more components, the longer the time spent.

--   **Sharding grade:** view the details on the \"Detection → Sharding grade\" page.
+-   **Sharding grade:** view the details on the "Detection → Sharding grade" page.

 -   **Validity detection of business data backup:** data backup with all LogicDBs as a unit.
-You can view the details on \"Management \> Data backup\" page.
+You can view the details on "Management > Data backup" page.

 -   **Validity detection of configuration data backup:** it is the ConfigDBs and configuration files of the current compute node that are backed up.
-You can view the backup details on the \"Configuration \> Cluster data backup & restore\" page.
+You can view the backup details on the "Configuration > Cluster data backup & restore" page.

 -   **Configuration consistency check in memory:** check whether the current configuration in memory is consistent with the configuration marked in the running table of the configuration library